papichulo16/magical-kernel/README.md

 ### features

 right now the working features are as follows:
- - 64 bit mode booting
  - interrupt handling
  - multithreading in kernel space
+ - input/output
- - Input/Output
+ - virtual memory

 ### goal